Reading Time: 7 minutes

 - Taxonomic Revisions: Taxonomists like Howard E. Bigelow and Alexander H. Smith have reviewed the genus Lepista and proposed its reclassification as a subgenus of Clitocybe.
 Finnish mycologist Harri Harmaja has also supported this integration.

-- Systematic Reorganization: There has been a broader reorganization within the order Agaricales, aiming to more accurately reflect evolutionary relationships among fungi based on phylogenetic data.
+- Systematic Reorganization: There has been a broader reorganization within the Agaricales order, aiming to more accurately reflect evolutionary relationships among fungi based on phylogenetic data.

 These changes are part of ongoing efforts to refine fungal taxonomy based on the latest scientific research.
 Consequently, the mushroom commonly known as the wood blewit is now recognized as Clitocybe nuda.